Ginfofinance/BovDBrepository/README.md

 *\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_*
 # **Download and Citation Request**
-The database as well as the sample files are available for download in the repository named “BovDBrepository[9](#_bookmark22)”, licensed under CC BY-NC 4.0.
-In Table [1, ](#_bookmark20)by columns we provide the arrangement of the data files and their relative content.
-We highlight that there are two main folders available: the first, called “Codes”, holds examples of accessing the base and the second, “DataBase”, contains the project’s database (See Section [4). ](#_bookmark10)All files related with the project are accessed by these folders and instructions to execute a test example is provided in the readme file.
+The database as well as the sample files are available for download in the repository named “BovDBrepository”, licensed under CC BY-NC 4.0.
+In Table, by columns we provide the arrangement of the data files and their relative content.
+We highlight that there are two main folders available: the first, called “Codes”, holds examples of accessing the base and the second, “DataBase”, contains the project’s database.
+All files related with the project are accessed by these folders and instructions to execute a test example is provided in the readme file.

 **Table 1.
 The overview of the provided git repository.**